JuneY-Y/ML/README.md

 The data is compiled into two sources, **parquet** files containing the accelerometer (actigraphy) series and **csv** files containing the remaining tabular data.
 The majority of measures are missing for most participants.
 In particular, the target **sii** is missing for a portion of the participants in the training set.

-**Note** So, the first step may wash to apply non-supervised learning techniques to this data.
+**Note:** So, the first step I may wish to apply non-supervised learning techniques to this data.
 The **sii** value is present for all instances in the test set.